sindrekjr/AdventOfCodeBase/README.md

 Make any file additions/modifications you want, such as removing solution files for previous years if you've no interest in completing those.
 You probably do not want to remove any files outside of `AdventOfCode/Solutions/` unless you know what you're doing.

 ### Configure
-Create `config.json` in the project root and add to it the following key/value pairs.
+Create `config.json` with the following key/value pairs.
 ```json
 {
   "cookie": "session=c0nt3nt",